An Evacuation Kit Will Keep Your Dog Happy and Safe

 Plastic bags and pooper scooper.
 Paper towels, a small container of dish soap, and trash bags.

-Two non-essentials that can make your dog's life, and yours, a little easier are a grooming brush, and a bottle of either "Rescue Remedy" or "First Aid Remedy," two herbal products that you can use to relieve some of your dog's tension and stress.
+Two non-essentials that can make your dog's life, and yours, a little easier are a grooming brush, and a bottle of either "Rescue Remedy" or "First Aid Remedy", two herbal products that you can use to relieve some of your dog's tension and stress.

 If you have the room, consider an aromatherapy diffuser and some calming scents to use with it.
 They are very effective in relieving stress and anxiety.
 Check out aromatherapy for dogs for more information.